 What is Electrical Resistance?
 Definition, Formula and Concept

 The electrical resistance is defined as the difficulty occurs in the flow of electrons.
 The conductor has free electrons.
-When the voltage or potential difference is applied across the conductor, the free electrons start moving in the particular direction.
+When the voltage or potential difference is connected over the conductor, the free electrons begin moving in the specific bearing.

-During the movement, these electrons collide with the atoms and molecules of the conductor.
-The atoms or molecules create the obstruction in the flow of electrons.
+During the movement, these electrons crash into the atoms and molecules of the conductor.
+The atoms or molecules make the obstruction in the flow of electrons.
 This obstruction is called resistance.

 Concept of Resistance

 To understand the matter let us take examples of metallic substances.
-There are numbers of free electrons moving randomly in the crystal structure of a metallic substance.
-When a voltage is applied across the resistance due to the electric field the free electrons drift from lower potential point to higher potential point in the substance.
+There are quantities of free electrons moving arbitrarily in the gem structure of a metallic substance.
+At the point when a voltage is connected over the obstruction because of the electric field the free electrons float from lower potential point to higher potential point in the substance.